 Oh great!
 I could see that Mrs. Swinney thought I was only feeling stuck in the figurative sense.
 (She doesn't know that I'm not that deep.)

 I wasn't sure what to do next, but I could see a familiar 3 yr. old blond girl barely visible above the pew back vigorously waving a roughly made paper fan above her head.
 I had a feeling that wasn't the only extra curricular activity going on in our pew.
 I needed to be back in there, but the doorknob was not cooperating!

-All told, it took 4 or 5 grown men and a whole lot of spectators to completely remove the doorknob and let me out.
+All told, it took 4 or 5 grown men, a whole lot of spectators, and a screwdriver to completely remove the doorknob and let me out.